 Flu Information for Parents and Families

-- Current weather-- Last year was a mild Flu year, likely due in part to the mild winter temperatures.
-This year has been a more typical cool, dry, early winter.
+- Current weather-- This year has been a typical cool winter.
 Influenza is transmitted much more efficiently in the air when it is cool and dry which helps to explain why Flu comes in the winter.